castelao/CoTeDe/docs/source/overview.rst

 Overview
 ********

-This package is intended to quality control CTD stations by applying a sequence of tests.
-It uses the Seabird package to interpret the SeaBird's .cnv output file.
+This package is intended to quality control temperature and salinity profiles by applying a sequence of tests.
+For CTD profiles and TSG timeseries it uses the `PySeabird package <http://seabird.castelao.net>`_, so it can interpret directly the SeaBird's .cnv output file.

 This is the result from several generations of quality control systems, which started in 2006, while I was in charge of the quality control